thisismalindu/timActionCenter/README.md

 # timActionCenter
-An alternative Action Center for all Windows Versions.
+An alternative Action Center for Windows.

 ![This is how it looks like right now](https://i.imgur.com/Idvlvep.png)